 There’s something rather ritualistic about settling down on a Sunday for a gigantic roast dinner.
 You’ve worked hard all week and now nothing is going to satisfy you quite like a monstrous portion of Sunday dinner happiness.

-But no longer will the British populous endure lumpy gravy and soggy broccoli; now we want glistening joints, posh presentation, giant yorkies and hipster gravy boats.
-We want the lot.
+But no longer will the British populous endure lumpy gravy and soggy broccoli; now we want glistening joints, posh presentation, giant

-Dining establishments have responding to our new Sunday dinner standards by upping their roast game, and as a result, you can now find some cracking roast dinners across our fair city.
+Dining establishments have responded to our new Sunday dinner standards by upping their roast game, and as a result, you can now find some cracking roast dinners across our fair city.
 Luckily for you, we've taken it upon ourselves to guide you through some of the most fabulous roast dinners available in Cardiff with our roast round-up, helping to ensure that everyone gets the Sunday dinner they deserve.

 Uber cool Society Standard serves extremely Instagrammable roasts that you can enjoy surrounded by slick, urbanized décor.
 This place feels as if it were designed for a foodie flatly and indeed I have seen many patrons teetering precariously on a wooden chair to get that perfect shot.
 Their sumptuous offerings include sirloin of beef and horseradish, or loin of pork, all served with generous helpings of roasties, root veg, braised red cabbage and an impressive Yorkshire pudding.